Back to HNW Rankings

 Introduction

 Belgium is known for its rich history, diverse culture and strategic location in the heart of Europe.
 For high net worth individuals (HNWIs), Belgium can offer a compelling mix of favourable tax regimes, sophisticated estate planning solutions and a robust legal framework.
-However, a number of important considerations must be taken into account.
+However, several important considerations must be taken into account.

 Main Belgian Income Tax Features for HNWIs

 As a general rule, individuals are subject to Belgian income taxation on their worldwide income if they qualify as a Belgian resident for tax purposes.
-To mitigate double taxation, Belgium has entered into a vast number of tax treaties with other countries.
+To mitigate double taxation, Belgium has entered into an extensive network of tax treaties with other countries.

-An attractive aspect of Belgian tax law for individuals has long been that capital gains on shares are in principle tax-exempt.
+An attractive aspect of Belgian tax law for individuals has long been that capital gains on shares are, in principle, tax-exempt.
 While this remains the case for now, the new federal government agreement aims to introduce a 10% capital gains tax on financial assets (see below).
-Capital gains on Belgian real estate are and remain tax exempt if it is held for a sufficiently long period.
+Capital gains on Belgian real estate are, and remain, tax exempt if the property is held for a sufficiently long period.

 Dividend and interest income is generally subject to a 30% tax rate, without credit for foreign withholding taxes.
-Nevertheless, under certain conditions, financial investments can be made through particular insurance products (subject to a 2% premium tax at subscription) or through capitalisation funds without Belgian dividend and interest taxation.
+Nevertheless, under certain conditions, financial investments through specific insurance products or capitalisation funds can be structured without Belgian dividend and interest taxation.
 Also, Belgium does not impose a wealth tax on private individuals.
 However, there is an annual tax of 0.15% on the value of securities accounts if their value exceeds EUR1 million.

-Belgian entrepreneurial families, who are increasingly setting up family offices and/or family investment vehicles, commonly use a private holding company.
-The Belgian corporate tax regime is quite attractive for holding and investment activities, providing for a full participation exemption on dividends received and an exemption for capital gains on shares if subject-to-tax and participation conditions are met.
+Belgian entrepreneurial families, who are increasingly setting up family offices, commonly use a private holding company.
+The Belgian corporate tax regime is attractive for holding and investment activities, providing for a full participation exemption on dividends received and an exemption for capital gains on shares if 'subject-to-tax' and participation conditions are met.
 A Belgian holding company can also distribute dividends to its shareholders at a reduced tax rate of 15% if certain conditions are met.

-For foreign entrepreneurs emigrating to Belgium, transferring their shares in non-Belgian businesses to a Belgian holding company can be worthwhile.
-Under certain circumstances, they may still have a “step up” opportunity – ie, the opportunity to create fiscal capital in the Belgian holding company and eliminate possible double taxation of their foreign dividends.
-They can also benefit from relatively flexible permit rules.
+For foreign entrepreneurs emigrating to Belgium, it an be worthwhile to transfer their shares in non-Belgian businesses to a Belgian holding company.
+Under certain circumstances, they may still have a “step up” opportunity – ie, the opportunity to create fiscal capital in the Belgian holding company and eliminate potential double taxation of their foreign dividends.

 Typical Belgian Inheritance Planning Solutions